LEDazzio01/LEDazzio01/README.md

 ---
 🔍 About Me

-I am a Technical Program Manager pivoting to full-time individual contributor (IC) technical roles.
-I combine 17+ years of mission-critical defense experience with a modern, hands-on focus on Trustworthy AI and ML reliability.
-Active Top Secret Clearance.
-Open to relocation or remote collaboration.
+Principal-level Technical Program Manager and AI/ML Engineer with 17+ years of experience in U.S. Air Force acquisitions.
+Unique dual-competency in High-Stakes Program Leadership ($3.6B+ portfolios) and Hands-on AI Architecture (LLM Safety & MLOps).
+Expert in bridging the gap between legacy government infrastructure and AI-native security architectures, driving projects from 0-to-1 incubation (prototyping multi-agent systems) to 1-to-N enterprise scale.

 ---